How To Prevent Motion Sickness: 12 Effective Home Remedies

 There are many home remedies for motion sickness with mixed results.
+Not all of them have been tested in the lab, but anecdotal evidence points to their effectiveness.
 Let’s take a look at a few of them.

 Although there isn’t much scientific evidence to support the use of ginger to cure motion sickness, ginger has a long history of being used as a remedy for nausea and vomiting.
 Ginger can be taken in any form to cure motion sickness.
 You can suck or chew on the raw root, have ginger biscuits, ginger tea, buy the chewable tablets that are available, or even pop a capsule or pill before commencing on your journey.
 Another easy and tasty option is to buy some ginger candies and allow it to just dissolve in your mouth.

 For those who are not too happy with the thought of having to suck on ginger, peppermint could be a better option.
 Peppermint candies are believed to calm your stomach while peppermint tea can be effective in warding off nausea.
 There are some who insist that peppermint is most effective when used as an essential oil.

 The next option is fenugreek, which is believed to be exceptionally helpful to counter the nausea spells that are a symptom of motion sickness.
 Fenugreek is available as capsules, ready made tea, as seeds, powder, and even fresh and dried leaves.
 They can be consumed as they are, or made into a tea, or ground into pulp.

 Another herb that helps fight motion sickness is fennel.
 Like fenugreek and peppermint, fennel, too, is available as seeds, bulb, and leaves.
 Fennel can be consumed raw, as a tea, or powdered.